-- 7. Select an Organization.
+- 8. Select an Organization.

-- 8. Select a Ingest Region.
+- 9. Select an Ingest Region.

-- 9. Enter your Post information.
+- 10. Enter your Post information.

-- 10. (Skip ahead to step 11 to create a targeted audience.)
-To create an event, check Event, enter a URL, and click Verify URL.
+- 11. To create an event, check Event, enter a URL, and click Verify URL.

-- 11. (Skip ahead to step 14 if you created an event.)
-To create a targeted audience, check Audience Targeting and Click Setup.
+Skip to the next step to create a targeted audience.

-- 12. When the Setup window displays, select multiple regions.

-- 13. Select Languages and click OK.
+- 12. To create a targeted audience, check Audience Targeting and Click Setup.
+Skip ahead to the next step if you created an event. - 13.
+When Wirecast displays the Setup window, select multiple regions. - 14.
+Select Languages and click OK.